afaheem2003/clauth/project-context.md

 ## Implementation Details

 The application uses server-side rendering (SSR) for metadata and initial page loads, while features like image generation and comment interactions are client-rendered for optimal performance.
-Data is persisted in PostgreSQL via Prisma, with proper relationships between users, plushies, comments, and orders.
+Data is persisted in PostgreSQL via Prisma, with proper relationships between users, clothing items, comments, and orders.

 ### Recent Updates